ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-2/README.md

 Use application profiles to reduce the amount of delegated run-time properties: less choice reduces complexity and increases productivity: less is more!

+## Quiz: Multiple Application Profiles

+### QUIZ QUESTION
+How does using multiple application profiles benefit an operator?

+* Provides deployment choices when using an application deployment.

+## Application Profile Best Practices

+### Application Profiles Best Practices
+Let us next cover some of the best practices to follow when using an application profile.

+### Naming an application profile

+* When naming an application profile make it as simple and user-friendly as possible.
+* Ensure to use nouns that reflect the audience use case or jargon.
+Capitalized noun, ideally without spaces.
+For example, UserAcceptanceTesting, QualityAssurance.
+* Also make application profiles a set of mutually exclusive choices.
+This increases blueprint reuse and provides deployment choices when using an application deployment.
+* Avoid overly context sensitive names that require previous knowledge when possible to allow the widest audience to understand each application profile and make the correct choice.

+### Example use of profile for operator choice

+* Recommended configurations, such as capacity size: small versus medium versus large resource consumption for different needs.
+* Limited to full configuration delegation with run-time property overrides.
+* Different infrastructure providers for a public, private, and/or hybrid deployment.

+Overall, application profiles serve as a powerful tool to choose from any of a multitude of different hybrid cloud deployments.